d3/d3-transition/README.md

 Adds or removes a *listener* to each selected element for the specified event *typenames*.
 The *typenames* is one of the following string event types:

 * `start` - when the transition starts.
-* `progress` - notify the the transition progress.
+* `progress` - notify when the transition progresses.
 * `end` - when the transition ends.
 * `interrupt` - when the transition is interrupted.
 * `cancel` - when the transition is cancelled.